patilAdesh/Human_Stress_Detection_In_and_Through_Sleep/README.md

 I have used pandas for importing and reading the .csv file

 The project uses the sleeping_rate, respiration_rate,, body_temprature, limb_movement, blood_oxygen, eye_movement, sleeping_hours from the csv file and displays the stress detected using the heat map.

+And the Model Training gives the accuracy of the model comparing the output and the csv file.